Will513r/Will513r/README.md

 - 👋 Hi, I’m @Will513r
-- 👀 I’m interested in technology, programing and self improvment
+- 👀 I’m interested in frontend development.
-- 🌱 I’m currently learning html, css, and java script
+- 🌱 I’m currently learning react and node.js
-- 💞️ I’m looking to collaborate on simple projects to help me get the feel of real world projects to better help get me job ready
+- 💞️ I’m looking to build my portfolio and secure a job
-- 📫 How to reach me
+- 📫 How to reach me thetechdad87@gmail.com

 <!---
 Will513r/Will513r is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.